top of page

 Auditory Processing

 Auditory Processing is what the brain does with what the ears hear.
 Children and Adults can have an Auditory Processing Disorder (APD) typically with normal hearing.
 Testing can be performed on children as young as 3.5 years old.
-Auditory Processing Disorders are TREATABLE with auditory training.
+Auditory Processing Disorder is TREATABLE with auditory training.
 ListenHEAR can help you understand spoken language better!

 The Buffalo Model